ThingPulse/esp8266-oled-ssd1306/README.md

 ## Features

 * Draw pixels at given coordinates
+* Draw lines from given coordinates to given coordinates
 * Draw or fill a rectangle with given dimensions
 * Draw Text at given coordinates:
  * Define Alignment: Left, Right and Center